sortagreg/Android-MVVM-Example/README.md

 This project assumes a base knowledge of Kotlin and Android, such as Activities, Fragments, and the Manifest.

+## How to Use This Guide
+This README has a general summary of the design principles used in this app, using code snippets to show simplified examples to accompany the explanations.
+You should reference the code in the app for the complete implementation of classes.

+Further down the guide, there is a step-by-step summary of how I built this app.
+I will explain what I implemented, in the order I implement them.

 ## What is MVVM?
 MVVM is a flexible guide and set of libraries used to standardize an app's architecture.
 What this means is that your code is split into